 in Sweden have confirmed that a Viking age hoard of Central Asian coins has

-been found in a Burial mound located in Molnby (near Uppland) north of Stockholm.
+been found in a burial mound located in the district of Molnby (near Uppland) north of Stockholm.
 It is not the first

 time scientists have discovered evidence of close contacts between Viking Age

 Scandinavians and Central Asia.
 Many coins and other artifacts (found